HEALTH TIPS ~

 Did You Know?
 The Bamboo tree is not a tree; it is a giant grass.
 The Sea Cucumber is not a vegetable; it is a marine animal.
 The Banana tree is not a tree; it is the world’s largest herb (and it’s a fruit too!).
 Oddly, when scientists introduced straight Bananas in the 1960s, the public refused to buy them!
 Best of all: You can help relieve muscle cramping and replace the vitamins, nutrients and potassium lost during strenuous activity with healthy BANANA!

-SUNGLASSES are an attractive accessory, but in summer’s glowing sunlight, you must choose them for their protection level.
+SUNGLASSES are an attractive accessory, but in summer’s glowing sunlight, you must choose them for protection level.
 Ultraviolet (UV) damage is cumulative over a lifetime, so it’s essential to begin protective sunglass wear early in life.
 Search for full UVA/UVB lens for maximum eye preservation.
 Rose and yellow lenses make it difficult to distinguish color, but gray, brown and green minimize distortion and are a better choice for driving.
 Polarized lenses filter reflected sunlight that causes glare.
 Choose bigger frames and wrap-around sides for maximum protection.

 What is the ONE PRESCRIPTION that can lower your risk for